jpeak5/ap_report/lmsEnrolment.md

 Traversing the tree in a left-right manner, we build an array of `lmsEnrollment_record` objects representing timespent per user per section for the timeframe (yesterday).

-This process finishes by updating the `mdl_lsureports_lmsenrollment` table with the data stored in the just-created `lmsEnrollment_reocrd`s array.
+This process finishes by updating the `mdl_apreport_enrol` table with the data stored in the just-created `lmsEnrollment_reocrd`s array.
 If there are no errors, set `$CFG->lmsenrollment-finish`.

 ##Build XML
 For this step to occur, we require that no errors are present in the cycle, especially, that `$CFG->lmsEnrollment-start < $CFG->lmsEnrollment-finish`.